 The damaged sign is still there today for all to see and study.
 Hampshire Police were unaware of the existence of this structure until 2014.
 Could this have been Copland?
 If it wasn’t, somebody else around the same period armed with a similar firearm perpetrated it.
 There is likely to be bullet debris still embedded in the impact depressions.
 Apparently, there are not the resources available to forensically examine them.

-The site remains a potential “Memento Mori”
+The site remains a potential and macabre “Memento Mori”